watterott/RedFly-Shield/src/docu.md

 ### The received data is not correct?
 If you have receiving problems, e.g. on a high data volume, then set a higher communication baud rate with the *init()* function.

+### A connection cannot be established to the RedFly?
+Check if your AP has a *client isolation* option and if it is disabled.

 ### The WiFi connection does not work (*join()* or *begin()* return an error)?
-In high power transmit mode an external power supply is recommended, because in some cases the USB port has not enough current.
+In high power transmit mode an external power supply is recommended, because in some cases the USB port has not enough power.

 ### The initialization of the WiFi module does not work (*init()* returns a value >0)?
 Try to update/re-flash the WiFi module firmware: [Firmware Update Guide](https://github.com/watterott/RedFly-Shield/tree/master/fw/update_guide)